lorin/booknotes/Joint-Cognitive-Systems-Patterns-In-CSE.md

 * may not have access to the critical factors that influence their behavior
 * never fail to have some model of:
     - how they work
-    - the people, devices, and processes tehy interact with
+    - the people, devices, and processes they interact with

 No such thing as a cognitive vacuum for people as meaning-seeking agents.